intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/PPML/Overview/ppml.md

     ./init.sh
     ```
     **ENCLAVE_KEY_PATH** means the absolute path to the "enclave-key.pem", according to the above commands, the path would be like "analytics-zoo/ppml/scripts/enclave-key.pem". <br>
     **DATA_PATH** means the absolute path to the data(like mnist) that would used later in the spark program.
-According to the above commands, the path would be like "analytics-zoo/ppml/trusted-big-data-ml/scala/docker-graphene/mnist"
+According to the above commands, the path would be like "analytics-zoo/ppml/trusted-big-data-ml/scala/docker-graphene/mnist" <br>
     **KEYS_PATH** means the absolute path to the keys you just created and copied to.
-According to the above commands, the path would be like "analytics-zoo/ppml/trusted-big-data-ml/scala/docker-graphene/keys"
+According to the above commands, the path would be like "analytics-zoo/ppml/trusted-big-data-ml/scala/docker-graphene/keys" <br>
-    **LOCAL_IP** means your local IP address.
+    **LOCAL_IP** means your local IP address. <br>

 ##### 2.2.2.2 Run Your Spark Program with Analytics Zoo PPML on SGX